1573 Polish–Lithuanian royal election: The election

 The Election Sejm convened on April 5, 1573, in the village of Kamien near Warsaw.
 Due to prolonged winter, nobility from distant provinces was largely absent, while Mazovians appeared in great numbers.
 Sejm deliberated in a senatorial tent, around which gathered szlachta, divided into provinces (voivodeships).
 Deputies discussed all candidatures, including that of Albert Frederick, Duke of Prussia.
 Among the nobility, the idea of a “Piast” king was very popular.
 This was however ridiculed by Piotr Opalinski, who suggested that an unknown man named Wawrzyniec Bandura Slupski, who resided in the area of Bydgoszcz, be elected new king.

+Bribes were common in the election.
+French envoys promised up to 50,000 écus to important people in Poland-Lithuania as bribes but by the end of the election, the amounts were promised to be 100,000.
+Habsburg envoys did the same.
+Though Holy Roman Emperor Maximilian II was in a much tighter spot financially, likely due to constant warring in Germany, he had offered 100,000 gulden to Piotr Zborowski, a Polish voivode, and had also offered Jan Chodkiewicz a principality, if he would vote to install a Habsburg onto the Polish throne.
+The same Jan Chodkiewicz had also been offered money by the French.
+At the end, 24,000 signatures of bribed nobles were found.

 In the course of time, the candidature of Henri of Valois, promoted by Jean de Montluc, became very popular.
 A brilliant, three hour speech of de Montluc, filled with promises and assurances, was enthusiastically welcomed by the szlachta.
 The speech was later printed in 1,500 copies, and distributed among those who came to Kamien.
 Henri was supported by Anna Jagiellon, and the Lithuanians, who hoped for a revision of the Union of Lublin.

 The Election Sejm dragged for a long time, due to several issues which were discussed.
 In early May 1573, Mazovian nobility, which grew impatient, demanded that the Primate of Poland begin the election.
 On May 3, the vote began, and by May 9 it turned out that French candidate won support of 22 voivodeships.
 On May 10, opponents of Henri, led by Jan Firlej, left Kamien and headed to Grochow.
 To prevent a double election, a delegation under Piotr Zborowski was sent there.
 Firlej and his men agreed to the election of the Frenchman only after signing the so-called Henrician Articles.

 On May 11, 1573, Primate Uchanski nominated Henri of Valois to the post of King of Poland and Grand Duke of Lithuania.
 On May 16, French envoys accepted the Henrician Articles and other demands, and on the same day Crown Marshal Jan Firlej named Henry King of Poland.
-Valois was crowned in Krakow on February 21, 1574.
+Valois was crowned in Kraków on February 21, 1574.